gelsogrove/shopME/finalproject-AG/PRD.md

    - Staging and production environments
    - Zero-downtime deployments

-### Environment Setup and CI/CD Pipeline
+### Environment Setup and CI/CD Pipeline (Out of Scope for MVP)

-The application will utilize three distinct environments with a comprehensive CI/CD pipeline to ensure quality, reliability, and efficient deployment:
+The following environment structure and CI/CD pipeline represents the target infrastructure state that will be implemented in future phases after the MVP release.
+This section is explicitly excluded from the MVP scope as outlined in Section 3 (Non-Goals).
+When implemented in future versions, the application will utilize three distinct environments with a comprehensive CI/CD pipeline to ensure quality, reliability, and efficient deployment:

 #### 1. Environment Structure